Course

 • Social justice and civil rights model

-• Analyze the strengths and weaknesses of these models
+• Analyze the strengths and weaknesses of these models.

-• Examine exceptionalities and their characteristics, pathology and classification across diagnostic and classification systems including:
+• Examine exceptionalities and their characteristics, pathology, and classification across diagnostic and classification systems, including:

-• How disability is defined and measured
+• Understand how disability is defined and measured.

-• Develop an awareness of the historical and cultural constructs of disability and how they impact employment outcomes and other quality of life measures
+• Develop an awareness of the historical and cultural constructs of disability and how they impact employment outcomes and other quality-of-life measures.

-• Consider disability movements, independent living and disability rights
+• Consider disability movements, independent living, and disability rights.

-• Consider the anti-treatment movement
+• Reflect on the anti-treatment movement.

 Learning activities